ulen7/ulen7/README.md

 ### 🖥️ Helpdesk Analyst & Tech Enthusiast

 I'm currently working at a company in Quebec, blending my soft skills with technical knowledge to provide top-notch helpdesk support.
-I communicate fluently in both English and French and have a keen interest in expanding my IT knowledge and expertise.
+I communicate everyday in both English and French at work and have a keen interest in expanding my IT knowledge and expertise.

 ---